• Skip to primary navigation

 One tablespoon of hemp protein contains an average of nine grams of raw organic vegan protein that is easily digested due to its protein fraction profile.

-The protein content of hemp protein will vary depending upon the quality and purity of the product you purchase.
-As a general rule, hemp protein contains between 25% to 35% protein content by weight which is better than soy protein (30%) but less than whey protein concentrate (80%).
+The protein content of hemp protein will vary depending on the quality and purity of the product you purchase.
+As a general rule, hemp protein contains between 25% to 35% protein content by weight, which is better than soy protein (30%) but less than whey protein concentrate (80%).

 Seeds - Pumpkin seeds, flax seeds, chia seeds, sunflower seeds, etc